 Average Cost of 120-Hour TEFL Courses

-Though prices vary by location, you can expect to pay at least $1000 for intensive 120-hour TEFL courses that are around a month long.
-If a program includes some cultural immersion component or language learning, they might be longer and more costly.
+Though prices vary by location, you can expect to pay at least $1,000 to $2,000 for intensive 120-hour TEFL courses that are around a month long.
+If a program includes some cultural immersion components or language learning, it might be longer and more costly.
 But this can be worthwhile if you're studying in the same place where you plan to teach English in the future.

 Online courses are generally cheaper than courses overseas.
 Since there are so many course providers, there's plenty of options at competitive prices.
-By studying online, you might be able to obtain a 120-hour TEFL certificate for less than $100 or $200.
+By studying online, you might be able to obtain a 120-hour TEFL certificate for $500 - 1,800.

 Scholarships & Funding Options

 Unless you're studying TEFL as a university degree, it is unlikely that you would qualify for scholarships.
 Most TEFL academies provide training for students only after they have paid in full.
 However, some longer programs at well-established academies may offer some financial aid.
 This is usually in the form of a payment plan that allows you to pay for only part of the course upfront to hold your place before final payment is required.

 How do I get a TEFL Certificate?